 Markup means that HTML surrounds regular text with special code which tells the browser how to display the content of the document.
-It tells the browser what the structure of the document is.
+In other words, it tells the browser what is the structure of the document.

 This special code consists of the so-called tags.
-A tag is a special annotation, but don’t worry, it is human readable and makes perfect sense even for the beginners.
+A tag is a special annotation, but don’t worry, it is human-readable and makes perfect sense even for beginners.

-For example, the <title> is a tag that tells the browser that anything wrapped inside this tag is, well, the title.
+<title> is a tag that tells the browser that anything wrapped inside this tag is the title of the web page.

 <title>This is the title of the book</title>

-This way, not only the browser, but even you, as a web developer, can perfectly understand what the meaning of the text inside the <title> tag is.
+This way, not only the browser, but even you, as a web developer, can perfectly understand what is the meaning of the text inside the

 Anatomy of HTML tag